-params: A JSON object consisting of a key named elementUri with the URI of the element that should be marked unused as follows:
+params: A JSON object consisting of a key named elementUri with the URI of the element that should be marked unused in the Broadcaster Application's Application Context Cache as follows:

 '''

 {

 "type": "object",

 "properties": {

-"elementUri": {"type": "string","format": "uri"}
+"elementUri": {"type": "string", "format": "uri"}

 },

 "required": ["elementUri"]

 }

 '''

 For example, the Broadcaster Application may wish to indicate that a particular replacement ad was not needed anymore after it had been used.
-The Broadcaster Application would mark the MPD file as unused indicating the underlying resources could be reclaimed, perhaps for another replacement ad.
-Similarly, the Broadcaster Application would also mark all Segments referenced by the MPD as unused as well.
-Alternatively, it could mark the entire directory, "ads", unused if the directory only contained the replacement ad MPD and its associated Segments.
+The files comprising the replacement ad, that is the MPD and the associated audio and video segments, would be sent in a particular directory hierarchy labeled "ads/16" for this example.
+The Broadcaster Application would mark the MPD file as unused and all segments referenced by the MPD as unused as well.
+Note that the Broadcaster Application would be responsible for marking all of the resources of the ad as unused, the Receiver is not responsible for processing the MPD to discovered referenced resources.
+Alternatively, the Broadcaster Application could mark the entire directory, "ads/16", unused if the directory only contained the replacement ad MPD and its associated segments.

-The RPC request would be formatted as follows:
+The RPC request to mark the "ads/16" directory unused would be formatted as follows:

 '''

 --> {

 "jsonrpc": "2.0",

 "method": "org.atsc.cache.markUnused",

 "params": {

-"elementUri":"http://192.168.0.42:4488/2/ads/replacement.ad.mpd"
+"elementUri":"ads/16"

 },

 "id": 42

 }

 '''